zhufuzz/All_Mighty_Reserve/README.md

 5. Although the requirement was just resource within a day, this app made it spanning days, which is harder and more convenient to use as a real app.
 6. Resources are ordered by the last reservation time.
-The creating time of the resource will be given as the first reservation time.

 Additional Features:
 1.Search Resource: User can search resource by resource name.
-2.Upload Image: User can upload a image to a resource and the image will be presented when 3.Send Confirmation Email: When a resource is created and when a reservation is made, a confirmation email will be sent to the user.
+2.Upload Image: User can upload a image to a resource and the image will be presented in resource content.
+3.Send Confirmation Email: When a resource is created and when a reservation is made, a confirmation email will be sent to the user.
 4.Max of Attendee: The number of max attendee is required for creating a resource.